-Moreover, the “Gender Disparity Radio Report2”was published last August, a study which analyzed the 20 most-played British acts across British radio stations in the period of June 2019-2020, and the top 100 radio airplay chart in 2020.
+Moreover, the “Gender Disparity Radio Report 2”was published last August, a study which analysed the 20 most-played British acts across British radio stations in the period of June 2019-2020, and the top 100 radio airplay chart in 2020.
 Both papers concluded with the inexorable assertion of the existence of a gender disparity in the music business.

 To do so, this report will focus on the share of female versus male performers in the top 100 songs for five specific countries: the United Kingdom, Germany, France, Italy, and Denmark.
 Each country has been carefully selected as their data is considered to be representative enough to help to depict the scene.